 In contrast, the relatively lower prevalence rate in ready-to-eat camel meat (14.0%) suggests that processing and handling procedures may play a crucial role in reducing E. coli contamination.
 This finding aligns with the general understanding that heat treatment during processing may reduce the microbial load, thereby increasing food safety (Tang et al., 2020; Elkady et al., 2024).

-Our findings on the prevalence of Escherichia coli in fresh camel meat are notably greater than those reported in previous studies from similar settings.
+Our findings on the prevalence of E. coli in fresh camel meat are notably greater than those reported in previous studies from similar settings.
 For example, Rahimi et al. (2012) reported a prevalence of 2.0%, whereas Sallam et al. (2023) reported 38.2% in fresh camel meat from Fars and Khuzestan Provinces in Iran and Egypt, respectively.
 Similarly, Al-Ajmi et al. (2020) detected E. coli in 4.3% of camels sampled in Al Ain, United Arab Emirates.

 The relatively high prevalence of E. coli in fresh camel meat samples observed in our study may be attributed to cross-contamination by organisms that naturally inhabit the gastrointestinal tract of animals, including camels, and are shed in their feces.
 Fault evisceration and exposure to contaminated environments during slaughter and handling may contribute to this contamination, as similarly reported by Sallam et al. (2023) and Hunduma et al. (2024).